profsmucker/ta-works/Documentation/README.md

 ### Backup Database / Media Files
 * Backup
-	* The database and media files (cvs) can be backed up by running `python manage.py archive` in the /ta-works/taworks directory on the server.
+	* The database and media files (resumes) can be backed up by running `python manage.py archive` in the /ta-works/taworks directory on the server.
 This will create a file on the server containing all data that was in the system at time of archive.
 * Use Backup
 	* unzip the archive file - this will result in having a data.json file
 	* run `python manage.py loaddata /path/to/data.json` within the /ta-works/taworks directory on the server.